-Apart from Jette Berring and Claus Wittig, who I continue to study with, some of my earlier Senior teachers were Faeq Biria FR, Clé Souren NL, Ramanand Patel US, and Goria Goldberg US.
-In the later years the teachers I have studied with are Lois Steinberg US and Patricia Walden US.
-I have also followed a three year course on Therapeutic Iyengar Yoga with Stephanie Quirk NZ.
+Apart from Jette Berring and Claus Wittig, who I continue to study with, some of my earlier Senior teachers were Faeq Biria FR, Clé Souren NL, Ramanand Patel US, and Gloria Goldberg US.
+In the later years, the teachers I have studied with are Lois Steinberg US and Patricia Walden US.
+I have also followed a three-year course on Therapeutic Iyengar Yoga with Stephanie Quirk NZ.

 Since 2000 I have travelled to India to study with the Iyengar family and their teachers at the Institute in Pune, RIMYI.
 It is always a deep, sometimes quite challenging experience, that brings new insights and inspiration to life and practice.
 I am forever grateful to have found this path of Yoga in my life, it has challenged me and enriched my life and continues to do so in many ways I would never have dreamt of.

-I am also a trained Cranio-Sacral Therapist, and KMI Structural Integrater, and part time I give sessions one on one.
-For me it goes beautifully together with my yoga life, as I also here continuously get to deepen my understanding og the body, mind, breath and spirit.
+I am also a trained Cranio-Sacral Therapist, and KMI Structural Integrator, and part-time I give sessions one on one.
+For me, it goes beautifully together with my yoga life, as I also here continuously get to deepen my understanding of the body, mind, breath and spirit.